-And, the place where I completed my schooling:
+And, the place where I completed my high school education.

-Even though it is just a smallest town, MapSCII displayed it accurately.
-MapSCII uses OpenStreetMap to collect the data.
+Even though my home town is just a smallest urban city in India, MapSCII displayed it accurately.

 Liked it?
 Great!
-You can host it on your own system.
+You can host MapSCII on your own system.

 Make sure you have installed Node.js on your system.
 If not, refer the following link.

 Then, run the following command to install it.

 $ sudo npm install -g mapscii